»Student Employment and Leadership

-Applications for RA, FYCA, & RHA officer positions for the 2013-2014 academic year will open at the end of January.
+Applications for RA, FYCA, & RHA officer positions for the 2014-2015 academic year will open Feb.
+3rd, 2014.
 To apply for these position please visit the Office of Housing and Residence Life page on OrgSync.
-The deadline to submit an application is February 10, 2013.
+The deadline to submit an application is February 16th, 2014.
 For more information on these positions and other student jobs through the Office of Housing and Residence Life please browse below.

 RAs are vital members of the Housing and Residence Life team.
 They are responsible for the development of both the individual students and the residential community in which they live.
 RAs provide programs and resources to support student success beyond the classroom and to ensure students feel safe and comfortable in their residence.
 RAs are full-time students who are in their third semester or beyond and have at least a sophomore student status.
 RAs are selected in February for the following year.

 RA Job Description

 In an effort to assist the large number of first year students in our residence halls, the First Year Community Assistant position will focus on the needs of first year residents as they navigate their experience in the residence halls.
 First Year Community Assistants (FYCAs) will be an integral part of the residence life staff working on preventative programming and intervention methods in their attempt to reduce some of the issues that result in living in first year halls.
 The FYCAs primary area of focus will be mediating roommate conflicts followed by programming efforts and administrative tasks.
 FYCAs are selected in March for the following year.

 FYCA Job Description